HadrienG2/parallel-histograms-bench/README.md

 This is the most scalable solution by a large margin, but it is obviously also the most costly one in terms of memory usage.
-This can make it inappropriate for scenarios with a huge number of histograms are in use, such as data quality monitoring.
+This can make it inappropriate for scenarios where a huge number of histograms are in use, such as data quality monitoring.

 The performance difference between this thread-local implementation and